bruderstein/PythonScript/docs/source/scintilla.rst

    Set the alpha used for a marker that is drawn in the text area, not the margin.

    See Scintilla documentation for `SCI_MARKERSETALPHA <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETALPHA>`_

+.. method:: editor.markerGetLayer(markerNumber) -> int

+   Get the layer used for a marker that is drawn in the text area, not the margin.

+   See Scintilla documentation for `SCI_MARKERGETLAYER <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERGETLAYER>`_

+.. method:: editor.markerSetLayer(markerNumber, layer)

+   Set the layer used for a marker that is drawn in the text area, not the margin.

+   See Scintilla documentation for `SCI_MARKERSETLAYER <https://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETLAYER>`_

 .. method:: editor.setMarginTypeN(margin, marginType)